AnvilAndHammerLtd/GoustoMobileDeveloperTest/README.txt

 known issues:
 -choosing a product to see the details and then navigating back to the first screen causes the app to re-fetch the data from the server and eventually refreshing the state of all the views to the start

 *****************************************************************************************************************
 Future improvements that would have been nice:
 - cache all the products and categories objects into an SQLite(could use greenDAO etc.).
 - UI styling.
 Use recycleView to make product images to scroll horizontally when viewing the full details of a product
 - swipe between products when looking at the full details of a product
+- a custom UI spinner to make it look more close to the Gousto brand
+- different UI for landscape mode
+- animations etc.

 *****************************************************************************************************************
 Mobile Developer Test